How it All Began

 As a result, Quest offers all the same badges and awards as the original Frontier Girls program, but has no set requirements in regards to membership or structure.
 Some Quest Clubs are all boys, some are all girls and some are co-ed.
 Some Quest Clubs are faith based while others are secular.
 Some Quest clubs serve all ages levels while others serve just a single level.
 It is up to each club to mold the program to suit its own needs.

-Over the last 10 years, Quest has evolved and is now used in a wide variety of ways.
-While the original intention was for scouting style groups, Quest is now also used as supplemental homeschool curriculum, as after school programs, as in class incentives, and even as clubs for senior citizens.
+Over the last 10 years, our programs have evolved and is now used in a wide variety of ways.
+While the original intention was for scouting style groups, our badges are now also used as supplemental homeschool curriculum, as after school programs, as in class incentives, and even as clubs for senior citizens.
+For those not participating in an organized Quest Club, we offer our badges through our Curiosity Untamed website.
 Our members use the badge requirements provided to pursue the goal of lifelong learning and to keep education fun and exciting for all ages.